saiparameshwarrao/Cinema_Ticket_Booking_System/README.md

 # Cinema Ticket Booking System

+# 🎟️ Cinema Ticket Reservation System

-📌 Overview
+## Overview
-The Cinema Ticket Reservation System is a C-based console application designed for seamless movie ticket booking and management.
-It enables users to check seat availability, create accounts, and book tickets with ease.
-The system also supports popular payment methods such as cards and UPI and allows users to view, cancel, and modify their bookings efficiently.
+The **Cinema Ticket Reservation System** is a **C-based console application** that simplifies movie ticket booking and management.
+It provides an easy-to-use interface for users to book, modify, and cancel movie tickets while ensuring real-time seat availability tracking.

-🚀 Features
+## Features

-✔️ User Account Creation – Register and manage user profiles.
-✔️ Seat Availability Tracking – View and select available seats.
+- ✅ **Seat Availability Tracking** – View and select available seats.
+- ✅ **User Account Management** – Register and manage user accounts.
-✔️ Flexible Booking Options – Book, cancel, and modify tickets easily.
+- ✅ **Flexible Booking Options** – Book, cancel, and modify ticket reservations.
-✔️ Secure Payments – Supports card payments & UPI.
+- ✅ **Secure Payment Methods** – Supports card payments, UPI, and more.
-✔️ Data Validation – Ensures valid phone numbers, emails, and seat numbers.
+- ✅ **Data Validation** – Ensures correct input for phone numbers, email, and seat numbers.
-✔️ Interactive Menu System – User-friendly navigation for efficient booking.
+- ✅ **Interactive Menus** – Easy-to-navigate system with structured options.
-✔️ File Handling Implementation – Stores booking records securely.
+- ✅ **File Handling** – Stores and retrieves booking records efficiently.

-🛠️ Technologies Used
+## Technologies Used

-Programming Language: C
+- **Programming Language** – C
+- **Concepts Implemented**:
+  - File Handling 📂
+  - Arrays 🔢
-Concepts Applied: File Handling, Arrays, Functions, and Basic Algorithms
+  - Basic Algorithms ⚙️
+  - Input Validation ✔️

+## Why Use This System?

+🚀 **Efficient and user-friendly** – Designed for quick and hassle-free ticket booking.
+📊 **Practical implementation** – Demonstrates real-world use of C programming.

+This project is ideal for **beginners** and **C programming enthusiasts** who want to explore **file handling and structured data processing** in a real-world application!